cybergarage/uecho/doc/uecho_overview.md

 ## What is uEcho ?

-The uEcho supports to control devices [ECHONET Lite][enet] and create the standard devices of the specification easily.
+The uEcho supports to control devices of [ECHONET Lite][enet] and create the standard devices of the specification easily.
 The uEcho is designed in object-oriented programming, and the functions are object-oriented in their naming convention, and are grouped into classes such as `Controller`, `Node`, `Class` and `Object`.

 ![framwork](img/uecho_framework.png)